Platinum print

-Platinum prints, also called platinotypes, are photographic prints made by a monochrome printing process involving platinum.
+A platinum print or platinotype is a photographic print made by a printing process which leaves platinum metal on the surface of the paper.
+Platinum prints are noted for their large tonal range and for being highly stable.

+Unlike the gelatin silver process, in which silver is held in a gelatin emulsion that coats the paper, platinum metal is left directly on the paper's surface or absorbed into the media.
+As a result, a platinum image is absolutely matte.

 Platinum tones range from warm black, to reddish brown, to expanded mid-tone grays that are unobtainable in silver prints.

-Unlike the silver print process, platinum lies on the paper surface, while silver lies in a gelatin or albumen emulsion that coats the paper.
-As a result, since no gelatin emulsion is used, the final platinum image is absolutely matte with a deposit of platinum (and/or palladium, its sister element which is also used in most platinum photographs) absorbed slightly into the paper.

-Platinum prints are the most durable of all photographic processes.
+Platinum prints are among the most durable of all photographic processes.
 The platinum group metals are very stable against chemical reactions that might degrade the print—even more stable than gold.
-It is estimated that a platinum image, properly made, can last thousands of years.
+It is estimated that a platinum image can last thousands of years.

 Some of the desirable characteristics of a platinum print include: